-CHICAGO, ILL .- The First regiment armory, Sixteenth and Michigan avenue was totally destroyed by fire.
-Two men lost their lives.
-The loss to the State in arms and ammunition is not known.
-The property was insured for \$40,000.
-The loss on the building, which cost \$150,000, go to New York and escort Miss Winnie Davis to New Orleans and back here on the occasion of the removal of the remains of her father to this city for reinte: ment next month.
+The Daughter of the Confederacy.
+RICHMOND, VA -J. Taylor Ellyson, president of the Davis Association, will go to New York and escort Miss Winnie Davis to New Orleans and back here on the occasion of the removal of the remains of her father to this city for reinte:ment next month.
 It is not thought that Mis.
 Davis will be a' le to come here on account of ill health.